thomas-fossati/top20/index.md

 This web resource lists the top 20 bands of all time, as I see it.

 The list is updated monthly.
+(However, changes are anticipated to occur at glacier speed, so missing one or two ticks will not upend your existence.)

 The bands are listed in strict alphanumeric order.